Using A PayPal Business Account For Business: Everything You Need to Know

 - Virtual Terminal: PayPal’s virtual terminal allows you to accept payments via phone, fax, or mail.
 Once you have your customer’s card number, you can key in those numbers from a browser window.
 It’s definitely a handy feature, and it always helps to be able to take payments by as many means as possible.
 However, competitors like Square and Shopify offer access to a virtual terminal without having to pay any monthly fee whatsoever.

 - Recurring Billing: If you’re in the business of selling subscriptions, Payments Pro offers recurring billing tools to power your sales.
 Unfortunately, recurring billing will cost you an additional $10/month.
-Oddly enough, PayPal Checkout offers recurring billing tools for no cost whatsoever.
+Oddly enough, PayPal Checkout and PayPal Payments Standard both offer recurring billing tools for no cost whatsoever.

 Bear in mind that to implement many of the features on offer with a PayPal business account, you’ll need a developer to help you do the heavy lifting.

-Another feature you can sign up for on PayPal’s website is PayPal Here, a suite of services that allows you to accept offline payments via a mobile POS app and a PayPal card reader of your choosing.
-You’ll find the PayPal Here page under the Tools drop-down menu in the toolbar on your PayPal dashboard.
+Another feature you can sign up for on PayPal’s website is PayPal Zettle, a suite of POS services that allows you to accept offline payments via a mobile POS app and a PayPal card reader of your choosing.
+You’ll find the PayPal Zettle page under the Tools drop-down menu in the toolbar on your PayPal dashboard.

 Are There Any Paypal Business Account Fees?

-There are no fees incurred when you set up a PayPal business account.
-It’s completely free to have a PayPal business account (unless you sign up for the PayPal Payments Pro plan).
+You can set up a PayPal business account without paying anything.
+It’s completely free to have a PayPal business account (unless you sign up for the $30/month PayPal Payments Pro plan).
 Of course, free payment processing doesn’t exist, and PayPal is no exception.
-This means that payment processing fees will apply when you make a sale through PayPal.
-If you’re a US-based merchant, Here’s what you’ll be paying per transaction in the based on the nature of the transaction:
+Payment processing fees will apply when you make a sale through PayPal.
+Here are the per-transaction fees US-based merchants will pay:

 - 2.9% + $0.30 per online transaction